aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-pptx-to-ppt/_index.md

 ---
-title: Convert PPTX to PPT in Java
+title: Convert PPTX to PPT
 linktitle: Convert PPTX to PPT
 type: docs
 weight: 21
 url: /php-java/convert-pptx-to-ppt/
 keywords: "Java Convert PPTX to PPT, Convert PowerPoint Presentation, PPTX to PPT, Java, Aspose.Slides"
-description: "Convert PowerPoint PPTX to PPT in Java"
+description: "Convert PowerPoint PPTX to PPT "
 ---

 ## **Overview**

 This article explains how to convert PowerPoint Presentation in PPTX format into PPT format using Java.
 The following topic is covered.

-- Convert PPTX to PPT in Java
+- Convert PPTX to PPT

 ## **Java Convert PPTX to PPT**